Cannupa Hanska Luger

 About the artist: Cannupa Hanska Luger is a multidisciplinary artist who uses social collaboration in response to timely and site-specific issues.
 Through monumental installations that incorporate ceramics, video, sound, fiber, steel, technology and repurposed materials, Luger interweaves performance and political action to communicate stories about 21st Century Indigeneity.
 Raised on the Standing Rock Reservation in North Dakota, he is an enrolled member of the Three Affiliated Tribes of Fort Berthold and is of Mandan, Hidatsa, Arikara, Lakota and European descent.
 Luger combines critical cultural analysis with dedication and respect for the diverse materials, environments, and communities he engages and provokes diverse audiences to engage with Indigenous peoples and values apart from the lens of colonial social structuring, often presenting a call to action to protect land and water from capitalist exploits.

-The Albuquerque Museum Visiting Artist Program is supported in part by a grant from the Frederick Hammersley Fund for the Arts at the Albuquerque Community Foundation.
+The Albuquerque Museum Visiting Artist Program was supported in part by a grant from the Frederick Hammersley Fund for the Arts at the Albuquerque Community Foundation.